khanhpdt/khanhpdt.github.io/_posts/security/2016-02-25-public-key-infrastructure.md

 The main idea of public-key cryptography is to use different keys for encryption and decryption.
 The encryption key is made public and thus also called public key, while the decryption key is kept private and thus also called private key.

-Two important requirements on public-key cryptography are that the encryption function must be a one-way function and that it is infeasible to derive one key from another.
+Two important requirements on public-key cryptography are:

+1. The encryption function must be a one-way function
+2. It is infeasible to derive one key from another.

-Public-key cryptosystems use the public key to encrypt messages.
-The encrypted messages can only be decrypted with the corresponding private keys.
-Thus, even if the messages are intercepted, the interceptors still cannot know the original messages unless they know the private keys.
+Using public-key cryptography, the encrypted messages can only be decrypted by using the corresponding private keys.
+This prevents the man-in-the-middle attacks, as it is not possible for the interceptors to decrypt the messages unless they know the private keys.
 The main processing flow is as follows [1]:

 ![public-key-cryptography]({{ site.url }}/assets/imgs/pki/public-key-cryptography.png "public-key-cryptography")

 The first and most widely used public-key cryptosystem is RSA, which is named after its inventors Ron Rivest, Adi Shamir, and Leonard Adleman.

 ## Digital signatures

 Digital signatures are analogous to hand-written signatures in that they are used to prove the authenticity of a message.

-The main idea is that then sender uses its private key (which is only known to the sender) to sign the message and the receiver will use the sender's public key to verify the signature.
-The process is as follows [2]:
+The main idea is that the sender uses its private key (which is only known to the sender) to sign a message.
+Then, upon receiving the signed message, the receiver uses the sender's public key to verify the authenticity and the integrity of the signed message.
+The basic process is as follows [2]:

 ![digital-signature]({{ site.url }}/assets/imgs/pki/digital-signature.png "digital-signature")

 It is important to note that the signature must always be associated with the message from which the signature is created.
+This is analogous to a hand-written signature must be associated with the content on which the signature was signed.

 The most widely used digital signature is the RSA signature scheme.